algorandfoundation/deterministic-P256-kt/README.md

 val DP256 = DeterministicP256()

-// Generate the root seed by passing along a BIP39 mnemonic:
+// Generate the derived main key by passing along a BIP39 mnemonic:

-val rootSeed = DP256.genRootSeedWithBIP39("salon zoo engage submit smile frost later decide wing sight chaos renew lizard rely canal coral scene hobby scare step bus leaf tobacco slice")
+val derivedMainKey = DP256.genDerivedMainKeyWithBIP39("salon zoo engage submit smile frost later decide wing sight chaos renew lizard rely canal coral scene hobby scare step bus leaf tobacco slice")
 ```

-The function `genRootSeedWithBIP39(.)` validates the mnemonic, that the words are 1) valid according to the [wordlist](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md).
+The function `genDerivedMainKeyWithBIP39(.)` validates the mnemonic, that the words are 1) valid according to the [wordlist](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md).
 2) that the checksum (final word) is correct.

-It wraps around the private function `genRootSeed` which in turn calls PBKDF2-HMAC-SHA512.
+It wraps around the private function `genDerivedMainKey` which in turn calls PBKDF2-HMAC-SHA512.
 By default, the salt is `liquid`(in bytes), iterator count is 600000 and key length 512 (64 bytes).

-A `rootSeed`is returned from this function.
+A `derivedMainKey`is returned from this function.
 In the context of generating P-256 passkeys, the mnemonic should be safely stored off-device and never stored on it; a user can supply it if needed (e.g., if the device's storage gets wiped).
-It is enough to store the rootSeed.
+It is enough to store the derivedMainKey.

 A domain (website) and user-specific P-256 keyPair can now be generate, for use in a FIDO2-compliant passkey sign-in flow.